-said Cadmus Rich, MD, MBA Chief Medical Officer and Head of R&D of Aura Biosciences.
+said Dr. Cadmus Rich, Chief Medical officer and Head of R&D of Aura Biosciences.

 About Aura Biosciences